Star Schema Design for Power BI

 In star schema, dimension tables are denormalized—hierarchy levels are flattened into a single table rather than split into separate normalized tables.
 A Product dimension contains the product name, subcategory, category, and department all in one table, not four linked tables (snowflake style).

 Denormalization increases dimension table width but dramatically improves query performance in Power BI because the engine traverses fewer relationships.
+In practice, a denormalized Product dimension with 20 columns performs 3-5x faster than a snowflake chain of Product, Subcategory, Category, and Department tables with the same data.
 It also simplifies the model for business users who see one Product table instead of navigating Product → Subcategory → Category → Department.

 Surrogate Keys